Solar power in California: State challenges with solar power

 Energy storage is becoming a more prominent issue because photovoltaic solar panels can only generate electricity during daylight hours and thermal solar installations can only store energy for up to 10 hours, leaving a window in which the state's energy production must be generated from other sources (natural gas, wind, coal, or nuclear).
 To remedy this, different sorts of power storage solutions have been proposed such as batteries, compressed air, and ice generation.
+By 2024, California had 11 GW of grid batteries.

 In April 2018, The San Diego Union Tribune reported that Recurrent Energy (a subsidiary of Canadian Solar) had proposed a large battery, a 350 MW system, to be installed alongside the proposed Crimson Solar Project.
 The battery will match the proposed facility's nameplate capacity, and is several times larger than the 130 MW Hornsdale Power Reserve, the largest lithium battery in existence, which was created by Tesla and is located in South Australia.

-Another issue is overproduction which is most common during the summer months.
-California's solar production was so vast that by 2017, California had to pay Arizona and other states in the region to accept some of its electricity during peak production hours to provide relief to its grid.
+Another issue is overproduction which is most common during the spring months, when electricity production from wind power is high, but demand from heating and cooling is low.
+In 2024, 3.4 TWh of surplus solar power was kept from the grid.
+California's solar production was so vast that by 2017, California had to pay Arizona and other states in the region to accept some of its electricity during peak solar production hours to provide relief to its grid.

 California also has aggressive goals when it comes to zero emissions vehicles (ZEVs), and the most prominent type is the electric car, which relies on grid power to charge its battery.
 Plug-in hybrid cars are also very popular in the state.
 These types of vehicles add to the demand and burden placed on the electrical grid, which was not designed to support the larger electrical loads required by electric vehicles.
 One potential solution is to bypass most of the grid with the installation of rooftop solar panels for daytime charging and making use of home energy storage at night.
 Some electric companies will also provide discounted rates for car owners who charge their vehicles at night when demand is lower.
-Some cars can be programmed to stagger their charging cycle thought the night.
+Some cars can be programmed to stagger their charging cycle throughout the night.
 This leads to a steady rate of charging instead of a large spike in the early evening when most commuters return home.